hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 ---
-title: Yii2 projects alternative organization
+title: Yii2 projects - An  alternative way to organise them
 ---

-# Yii2 projects alternative organization
+# Yii2 projects - An alternative way to organise them

 <div align="right"><a href="https://habrahabr.ru/post/329286/">Russian version</a></div>

 <img src="https://cdn.hiqdev.com/hiqdev/3dpuzzle.png" align="right"/>

-How is it supposed to create Yii2 project now?
-Choose template project: basic or advanced, fork it then edit and commit right there.
+How does one create a Yii2 project currently?
+I choose a template project: either basic or advanced, fork it, then edit and commit it, right there.
 Wham!
+I've copied and pasted it into my fork.

-You've made copy-pasting!
-Your project and the template develop separately since now.
-You will not get fixes to the template.
-And your improvements that are specific for your tasks will not be accepted into `yii2-app-basic`.
-This is the problem number one.
+My project and the template I notice develop separately now.
+I do not get fixes to the template automatically into my project.
+And conversely or similarly my improvements that are specifically generated from my tasks will not be accepted into the `yii2-app-basic` template.
+This certainly poses the first problem with the current situation.

-How is it supposed to evolve Yii2 project?
+Currently how does a  Yii2 project evolve?
 Choose suitable extensions and plug them in with composer.
-Then you find example config for the extension in it's README and copy this example into your application config.
+Then I find the example config for the extension in it's README and copy this example into my application config.
 Oops...
-You cook copypasta again!
-It can make troubles in many ways, e.g. in a big project many extensions can be used &mdash; application config becomes just huge and unreadable.
-This is the problem number two.
+I notice I am copying and pasting again!
+This method causes problems, e.g. in a big project many extensions can be used &mdash; the application config becomes huge and unreadable.
+This is the second problem.

-I cover these problems together because they are closely related.
-First one can be solved by separating reusable code and turning it into an extension.
-But then you've got second problem &mdash; extension needs config.
+Both these problems are covererd together here because they are closely related.
+The first one can be solved by separating reusable code and turning it into an extension.
+But then you've got a second problem &mdash; this extension needs configuring.

-These problems are most acute for repeated projects when you have to deploy many/several similar projects with big/small changes.
-But removing copypasta and code reuse never hurt anyone.
+These problems become more acute for repeated projects when you have to deploy many/several similar projects with big/small changes.
+But removing the copying and pasting of code will not hurt anyone.

-I want to share my solution for outlined problems.
+I want to share my solution to these outlined problems.

 <habracut/>

 ## Plugins system

-So here is the solution: use plugins system &mdash; from the very beginning create a project as a plugin, split project into plugins and assemble application config automatically from configs of plugins.
+So here is the solution: Use a plugins based system &mdash; from the very beginning or outset.
+So yes, create a project as a plugin, split the project into plugins and assemble the application's  config automatically from these configs or plugins.

-I have to slow down here and explain what do I call plugin.
-Yii2 supports extensions and they enable organization of reusable code and plug it in to a project with composer.
-But any simplest extension needs a config.
+I have to slow down here and define a plugin.
+Yii2 supports extensions and they enable the organization of reusable code and you can plug them into a project with composer.
+But even the simplest extension needs a config.
 And the framework doesn't help here much.
-Author of an extension has two options:
+The author of an extension has two options:

-- describe desired config in the README file and propose programmer to copy-paste it;
+- describe the desired config in the README file and invite programmers to copy and paste it;
-- use [bootstrap](http://www.yiiframework.com/doc-2.0/guide-structure-extensions.html#bootstrapping-classes) in your extension that will put desired config into application config.
+- use [bootstrap](http://www.yiiframework.com/doc-2.0/guide-structure-extensions.html#bootstrapping-classes) in your extension that will put the desired config into the application config.

-I've criticized first option above.
-Now I'll take second:
+I've criticized the first option above.
+Now I'll analyse the second:

-- bootstrap is run quite early, but `Application` object is already created and it's just too late to configure certain things;
+- bootstrap is run near the start, but the `Application` object by that time has already been created and it's just too late to configure certain things;
-- it is rather difficult to merge with config of already created application, you'll have to work not with a whole config bit in parts: components separately (and very non trivial), aliases separately, DI container, modules, params, `controllerMap`, ...
+- it is particularly difficult to merge with the configuration file of the already created application since it is one progressively large file representing a progressively larger array of key-value pairs.
+You'll have to work not with a whole config file but with its constituent parts: components separately (and sometimes very non trivial), aliases separately, DI container, modules, params, `controllerMap`, ...
 (I tried &mdash; that's not going to work);
 - bootstrap is not lazy, it is run on every application request and if you have many such bootstraps they will hurt performance.

-After several iterations and tried different variants I've come to a radical solution &mdash; assemble config outside of application before it starts.
-Hmm, sounds easy and obvious, but best idea just doesn't come first.
-It turned out that it is most suitable to assemble config with a composer plugin it has convenient access to all information about project dependencies.
+After several iterations and trying several different variants I've come to a radical solution &mdash; assemble the config outside of the application before it starts.
+Hmm, sounds easy and obvious, but actually this concept is not new.
+It turns out that this concept is especially suited to assembling configs with a composer plugin.
+It will have convenient access to all information about project dependencies.
 This is how [composer-config-plugin](https://github.com/hiqdev/composer-config-plugin) was created.

-## Composer Config Plugin
+## The New Composer Config Plugin

-Composer-config-plugin works rather simply:
+The new Composer-config-plugins work quite simply by:

-- it scans all the project's dependecies for `config-plugin` extra option in their `composer.json`;
+- scanning all the project's dependencies for the `config-plugin` extra option in their `composer.json`;
-- it merges all the configs according to the description and packages' hierarchy;
+- merging all the configs according to the description and packages' hierarchy;
-- it writes resulting config as PHP files.
+- writing the resulting config as PHP files.

-To convert an extension to plugin list desired config files in `composer.json` like this:
+To convert an extension to a plugin, list the desired config files in `composer.json` as follows:

 ```json
     "extra": {